 This course provides opportunities for students to design and model instruction based on Virginia Standards of Learning for elementary science and social studies, along with discipline-specific learning theories, and effective school research.
 Topics include integrated curriculum, participatory citizenship, scientific inquiry, and safety in the classroom.
 Students will construct and interpret various assessment tools for evaluation of pupil learning and use them, as well as the Standards of Learning assessments, to develop differentiated instruction for learners with diverse needs.
 Students will develop communication strategies to promote family involvement in pupil learning.
-Prerequisite: Formal admission to the Teacher Education Program.
-(Spring)
+In this course, the student is placed in a public-school science and social studies classroom for practical experience as an observer/participant under the supervision of classroom teachers and college faculty.
+Students will spend a minimum of 10 hours in a public-school science and social studies classroom.
+Prerequisites: Background check requirements must be completed prior to enrolling in any EDU course requiring field experience hours.
+Membership in the Student Virginia Education Association (SVEA) is required.
+Formal admission to the Teacher Education Program.